 With our latest SDK release (v 1.4), we continue to add more flexibility to enable developers to apply the right security posture across structured or unstructured data and the context of their application.

 Some of the more exciting enhancements in this release give a developer far more control over key management and applying context-based data protection.
-These features extend the core value proposition of using the Ionic Platform to be able to uniformly enforce contextual data security policies no matter the repository based on user, device, time, network, location — and ultimately data.
+These features extend the core value proposition of using Ionic Machina to uniformly enforce contextual data security policies no matter the repository based on user, device, time, network, location — and ultimately data.

-The Ionic Platform allows developers to associate a set of attributes with a key at the time of creation.
+Machina Tools allows developers to associate a set of attributes with a key at the time of creation.
 Until recently, these attributes were fixed at the time of key creation — any change to a given attribute, like associating a different classification with some protected data — required the creation of a new key.
-It is now possible to define two sets of attributes when creating a key, a set of fixed attributes as before, and a second set of “mutable” attributes that can be modified by subsequent “update key” requests – based on Ionic’s powerful attribute-based access-control (ABAC) policies.
+It is now possible to define two sets of attributes when creating a key: a set of fixed attributes as before and a second set of “mutable” attributes that can be modified by subsequent “update key” requests – based on Machina’s powerful attribute-based access-control (ABAC) policy engine.
 This feature is now accessible from all supported languages.

 Support for External Identifiers